ane/ane.github.io/_posts/2015-12-07-start-once-software.md

 directions towards which static analysis tools&mdash;like linters and type checkers&mdash;are heading.

+The traditional direction is to stay in batch mode.
+Fire up, perform analysis, report results, and die.
+This is a proven method.
+Batch-oriented software has been around for ages, and it works really well if the data you're working with isn't large.

-The first direction is the online model: an analysis tool starts, calculates its data, reports results, and then stays *on*, monitoring for changes.
+The new direction is an online model: an analysis tool starts, calculates its data, reports results, and then stays *on*, monitoring for changes.
 When changes occur, the program analyzes the changes, and recomputes the effects.
 This execution model is efficient: incremental updates are easier to calculate than